Intomies/python_snake/README.md

 There is also [NOTES.md-file](https://github.com/Intomies/python_snake/blob/master/notes/NOTES.md) included in the repo, which is meant for the teacher.
 It contains the Git-history of this project.

+I compiled the game to be excecutable with [PyInstaller](https://pypi.org/project/PyInstaller/).
+Executable version is contained in [snake.rar](https://github.com/Intomies/python_snake/blob/master/snake.rar).
+Rar contains all the files needed to play, just unpack it and use the snake.exe to start the game.
+I know the compiled version is pretty awkward, but it works.
+I also will delete the rar from this repo when the course is over.